farlee2121/DevEssentialsBlog/_posts/2020-06-15-Splitting-Architecture.md

 This brings us back to a paradigm I skipped earlier: Domain Driven Design (aka DDD).

-For a good long while I lumped DDD in the same group as iDesign et. al., but then I had an epiphany and the world of architecture split in two.
+For a good long while I lumped DDD in the same group as iDesign.
+But, I started testing it alongside iDesign and it changed how I was writing code.
+This led to an epiphany and the world of architecture split in two.

 Certainly, DDD addresses some of the rich concerns of the other patterns with practices like anti-corruption layers.
 However, DDD is a fundamentally different beast.
 Here's why
  - iDesign et.al. give guidance to univeral kinds of coupling relevant to every application, but little advice for separating out sub-problems of your specific application
  - DDD bends around identifying your sub-problems and  protecting them from each other